FreeRTOS/iot-reference-esp32/GettingStartedGuide.md

 **DEVICE_CERT_FILEPATH** with the file path to the **PEM-encoded device certificate**.
 **PRIVATE_KEY_FILEPATH** with the file path to the **PEM-encoded private key**.

-The partition binary will be created here "esp_ds_data/esp_secure_crt.bin" You will see a message that says "--configure_ds option not set.
+The partition binary will be created here: "esp_ds_data/esp_secure_crt.bin".
+You will see a message that says "--configure_ds option not set.
 Configuring without use of DS peripheral.".
 Ignore this message.

 2. Write the `esp_secure_crt` partition binary (stored in `esp_ds_data/esp_secure_crt.bin`) to the ESP32-C3's flash by running the following command: